-The New York State Assembly and Senate has passed legislation that would authorize school districts to implement demonstration programs for stop-arm surveillance systems.
+The New York State Assembly and Senate have passed legislation that would authorize school districts to implement demonstration programs for stop-arm surveillance systems.
 The legislation would also prescribe prosecution for motorists who illegally pass school buses.

 A04950 and S04524 address school bus safety cameras, and the liability for motorists who fail to stop for a school bus with red lights flashing and stop arm extended.
 S0454 was substituted for A04950 on Wednesday and sent to Gov. Andrew Cuomo’s desk for final approval.